pretoriusdre/pandabook/README.md

 ## Data Import:

-* You can also load a collection of named tables from and Excel file back to dataframes.
+* You can also load a collection of named tables from an Excel file back to dataframes.

     ![Data import](media/img/data_import.png)